You may also like

-A citizen of Aden, who wishes to remain anonymous, offered his theory: the islamist terrorist organisation Al-Qaeda (AQAP), which is active in Yemen, is teaming up with, or a creation of, the alliance between the Houthi rebels and President Saleh’s forces.
+A citizen of Aden, who wishes to remain anonymous, offered his theory: the Islamist terrorist organization Al-Qaeda (AQAP), which is active in Yemen, is teaming up with or creating, the alliance between the Houthi rebels and President Saleh’s forces.
 “Members of the Southern Movement are killed by Al-Qaeda fighters”, he said.
 The Southern Movement is a separatist coalition from southern Yemen, resisting the Houthis’ northern rule and demanding secession.
 For him, that Al-Qaeda would attack them proves that the terrorist group is part of “Saleh’s forces”.

 That said, in Yemen, all is possible., and all may be happening.
 It is very hard to assess the situation from the outside.
 One thing is certain: the war in Yemen continues and will not stop any time soon.
 The intervention by the Saudi-led coalition in March 2015 has brought more chaos and more parties to the battlefield than ever before.